How can I set an expiration for a shared link?

 What does a shared link with an expiration look like for a recipient?

-Recipients will be able to see the shared link page as normal and won't be able to see the expiration date.
+Recipients will be able to see the shared link page as normal.
+They won't be able to see the expiration date.

 What if I want to change the expiration date?

-You can change an expiration date the same way that you created the link, using the steps described above.
-This time simply choose a different expiration date.
+You can change an expiration date using the steps in this article.
+This time choose a different expiration date.

 What happens if a recipient accesses a link after it has expired?